Do you want to start a landscaping business?

 |Subtotal Direct Cost of Sales||$6,223,000.00||$7,605,500.00||$9,288,801.20|

-While writing a business plan for landscaping you should include a detailed list of the employees you’ll hire to run your landscaping business plan.
+While writing a landscape business plan you should include a detailed list of the employees you’ll hire to run your business plan landscape company.
 The list should also include expected/ average salaries so that you can arrange for the finances accordingly.

 The personnel plan developed for Land Care is provided here as an example.